sandoche2k/ripe-iot/document.md

 The approach should be integrating the IoT entities to the Internet, which has been operational for last thirty years.
-This is the reason, why all entities whom have been part of the Internet eco-system, will also be part of the IoT ecosystem.
+This is the reason, why all entities whom have been part of the Internet ecosystem, will also be part of the IoT ecosystem.

 In the Internet, domain names, URI, IP addresses and DNS forms the corner stone